 Do you need more volunteers?
 Do you have an upcoming project for which you might like to collaborate with Duke faculty and students?
 Do you know what resources are available at Duke for funding, space use, training or consultations?

-The resources listed below are intended to assist in your navigation of Duke.
-If you have questions about the resources available, or if you have changes or additions to the list, please contact firstname.lastname@example.org.
+The resources listed here are intended to assist in your navigation of Duke, but this is not an exhaustive list.
+If you have questions about the resources available, or if you have changes or additions to the list, please contact email@example.com.

 A Spotlight on AmeriCorps Service at Duke